-As for my personal life—and who doesn’t love a hot, soupy mix of the personal and professional—I live in Denver with my husband of seven years and my seven-month-old son who is already funnier than me.
+As for my personal life—and who doesn’t love a hot, soupy mix of the personal and the professional—I live in Denver, Colorado with my husband of eight years and my one-year-old son who is already funnier than me.

 I read a lot of novels and rewatch The Office, Friends and Parks and Rec on repeat.
 I’m always hosting a book club, usually on Brené Brown or Glennon Doyle.
 I’m an enneagram 7 (I can hear you rolling your eyes), an extrovert, and browsing social media makes me sad because I, 100% of the time, want to be invited to the party you’re having.
 I’ve also been all about Marie Kondo and living that hygge lifestyle we’ve all been pinning about…I’m not basic, you’re basic.

 My goal here is to create a space for creative political problem solving, spiritual and religious discussion, and family and friendship dynamics.
 That’s right, politics, religion, and feelings…you know, all of the topics your drunken self can’t get enough of.

 Sure, it’s rude to talk about these things at the dinner table, but this is the internet.
 There are no rules here.